bobbycomet/Process-Sentry/README.md

   Made with Windows switchers in mind.
 Built for everyone who wants a better PC.</p>
 </div>

-Process Sentry (aka Sentry) is part of the Griffin Linux project.
-The name Process Sentry, the Griffin Linux name, and associated icons are protected under the GPLv3 to preserve the integrity of the branding in all distributed versions.
+The Process Sentry (Sentry) and Griffin Linux names, logos, and branding are not covered by the GPL license and may not be used to imply endorsement or official affiliation without permission.
+Forks are encouraged, but please rename and rebrand modified versions unless you've received permission to use the original branding.